Sponsored by Allianz Travel

 And the OBX would also be a great place to work online and school your kids online.

-A few firsts about the Outer Banks
+A few firsts about the Outer Banks of North Carolina

 - The first successful flight in motor-driven, heavier-than-air machines by the Wright Brothers.
 These historical flights took place on the sloping sands of what is now known as Big Kill Devil Hill, located just south of Kitty Hawk.